 Open Studio’s archive was instigated in 1971 to collect one ‘Open Studio Proof’ (OSP) of every print produced in the studio.
-Two or more archive proofs were collected for prints with an edition of 15 or larger.
+Two or three archive proofs were collected for prints with an edition size of 15 or more.
 A clause to donate at least one OSP for every print created at Open Studio was included in the contract that the artist signed when becoming involved with the studio as a member, renter, or part of its various public programs.
-Each print for the archive was labelled as an OSP, given a consecutive “OS number,” and recorded by hand in an archive record book.
+Each print for the archive was labelled as an OSP, given a consecutive number, and recorded by hand in an archive record book.

-Under this broad scope for archiving and without a formal Collection Management Policy to guide it, the archive grew quickly in size, creating challenges in the storage and staff resources increasingly needed for its care and access.
-Although different record systems were used over the years, including a digital database in the 2000s, none actively recorded artwork location and movement.
-This meant that although we have a good notation as to what is held in the archive, we do not have defined physical locations for the prints recorded, condition notes, or digitized visuals to help us identify artworks.
+In the following years, the archive grew quickly in size, creating challenges with the storage and staff resources increasingly needed for its care and access.
+Between 1971 and 2004 Open Studio moved location four times.
+Although different recording systems were used for the archive over the years, including a digital database in the 2000s, none actively recorded artwork location and movement.
+This meant that although we had a good notation of what artworks were collected for the archive, there was no information about where those prints were located.

-In 2018, collecting was paused until a sustainable direction for the collection could be established.
-The last recorded entry for the archive is number 7423.
-However, due to the multiple editions acquired of many prints and several acquired prints not yet recorded because of a backlog, this number is estimated at closer to 10,000.
+In 2018, collecting was paused until a sustainable direction for the archive could be established.
+The number of prints in the archive is estimated at close to 10,000.

-In 2019, Open Studio received a Museums Assistance Program grant from Canadian Heritage to purchase new physical storage and digital equipment to re-house and digitize the archive.
-Through this grant, Open Studio purchased new archival storage and photographic equipment and created a digital database framework in consultation with McKenzie Art Projects.
-This project gave more staff access and resources for the collection and enabled the archive exhibition PRESS RECORD to be presented as the first exhibition in 2020 – Open Studio’s 50th anniversary year.
+In 2019, Open Studio received a Museums Assistance Program grant from Canadian Heritage.
+Through this grant, Open Studio purchased new archival storage units, and photographic equipment and created a digital database framework in consultation with McKenzie Art Projects.
+This project created greater staff access to and knowledge about the contents of the collection and enabled the archive exhibition PRESS RECORD to be presented as the first exhibition in 2020 – Open Studio’s 50th anniversary year.